ejm714/scipy_proceedings/papers/emily_dorne/main.md

 1) Flag high severity blooms for public health action

 High concentrations of cyanobacteria often merit public health interventions like drinking water, swimming, and/or recreational advisories or prohibitions.
 Having daily estimates at designated sampling points can quickly and easily surface potentially worrisome conditions.
 States have the flexibility to design their own processes for how to use this information.
-For example, some states may choose to prioritize these locations for ground sampling where advisory levels are dependent upon toxin analysis resutls.
+For example, some states may choose to prioritize these locations for ground sampling where advisory levels are dependent upon toxin analysis results.
 Other states may choose to take action such as issuing a press release based on visual review of imagery alone.

 2) Identify locations where ground sampling can be deprioritized